Liniya

-Liniya is a cash and carry type hypermarket chain that is owned by Grinn Corporation.
-As of 2007, according to Kommersant newspaper, it was 21st in Russia's Top 50 Biggest Store/Cash & Carry Chains.
+Liniya is a cash and carry type hypermarket chain that Grinn Corporation owns.
+As of 2007, according to the Kommersant newspaper, it ranked 21st among Russia's Top 50 Biggest Store/Cash & Carry Chains.

 History

-On December 6, 2002, the first store of the chain was opened in Kursk.
-This chain currently owns 27 stores (not counting stores in MegaGrinn shopping mall centers) in 10 oblasts of Russia.
+On December 6, 2002, the chain's first store opened in Kursk.
+This chain currently owns 27 stores (excluding stores in MegaGrinn shopping mall centers) in 10 Russian oblasts.

 In 2019, the media reported that allegedly 99.9% owned by JSC Corporation "Grinn" was pledged in favor of LLC "Strategy", which is managed by the relatives of one of the co-owners of the holding "Adamant".
 Nikolai Greshilov denied this information.
-Prior to this, information appeared that the Bryansk territory "Liniya" stores would be sold, as the company was allegedly preparing for bankruptcy.
+Before this, information appeared that the Bryansk territory "Liniya" stores would be sold, as the company was allegedly preparing for bankruptcy.